Tools for Mixing: Insert Effects

 Here are the three Line6 amps, each in their own track.

 To connect the three amps in series, create a Spider Audio Merger & Splitter on the guitar track.
 Since we’re dealing with a mono signal, run the Insert FX Left out into the Spider Left input.
 Run one Left output to each of the amps.
 Run the amp outputs back to the Insert FX inputs.
 Now you’re ready for some serious guitar sound sculpting — as well as some powerful mix crafting.

 Set the guitar apart with tremolo

 Tremolo is a classic modulation effect that not only helps give a track its own sonic space, but also imparts a whole new character to the performance.
-This tremolo effect is created by a combination of Record effects in a preset called “Wobble,” which you can find in the Record Sound Bank just by clicking on the Browser Insert FX Patch button in the Insert section of any channel strip.
+This tremolo effect is created by a combination of effects in a preset called “Wobble,” which you can find in the Reason Sound Bank just by clicking on the Browser Insert FX Patch button in the Insert section of any channel strip.
 “Wobble” uses a combination of limiters, EQ, and compression, the latter of which is controlled a CV signal triggered by the track volume.
-Record has tons of effect patches that are designed to give you the effect you're looking for while helping to make the track fit into the mix.
+Reason has tons of effect patches that are designed to give you the effect you’re looking for while helping to make the track fit into the mix.
 Just browse some of the effect patches to discover more.

 Beef up the drums with delay